-Installing Child Restraints Using The Top Tether Anchorage - Second Row Captains Chairs
+Installing Child Restraints Using The Top Tether Anchorage

-- 1. Look behind the seating position where you plan to install the child restraint to find the tether anchorage.
+Look behind the seating position where you plan to install the child restraint to find the tether anchorage.
 You may need to move the seat forward to provide better access to the tether anchorage.
-If there is no top tether anchorage for that seating position (see the charts above), move the child restraint to another position in the vehicle if one is available. - 2.
-Route the tether strap to provide the most direct path for the strap between the anchor and the child seat.
+If there is no top tether anchorage for that seating position, move the child restraint to another position in the vehicle if one is available.

+- 2. Route the tether strap to provide the most direct path for the strap between the anchor and the child seat.
 If your vehicle is equipped with adjustable rear head restraints, raise the head restraint, and where possible, route the tether strap under the head restraint and between the two posts.
-If not possible, lower the head restraint and pass the tether strap around the outboard side of the head restraint.

-3. Attach the tether strap hook of the child restraint to the top tether anchorage as shown in the diagram.
+If not possible, lower the head restraint and pass the tether strap around the outboard side of the head restraint. - 3.
+Attach the tether strap hook of the child restraint to the top tether anchorage as shown in the diagram.